carlgabrielDP4/Carl3DWebPortfolio/README.md

-#ThreeJS Landing Page Experiment by Carl with the help of Youtube Tutorial from JavaScript Mastery
+# ThreeJS Landing Page Experiment by Carl with the help of Youtube Tutorial from JavaScript Mastery
 ![Portfolio Preview](src/assets/carlRM.png)

 Experimented with React, TailwindCSS and ThreeJS with the help of a YouTube tutorial from "JavaScript Mastery" to help me create this Landing page.

+Try spinning the 3D Model yourself!

-Credit to JavaSctipt Mastery on YouTube : [YT Link To Main Portfolio](https://www.youtube.com/watch?v=0fYi8SGA20k)
+Credit to JavaSctipt Mastery on YouTube : [YT Link To Original Portfolio by JS Mastery](https://www.youtube.com/watch?v=0fYi8SGA20k)